nanmardel/Project-2-Birds/README.md

 # Plumage

 *Plumage* is meant to be a communal space for bird-enthusiast.
 In this app individuals can share their bird sightings with others by adding the locations they have visited and then adding images of the birds that inhabit those locations.
-The app was named after the word "Plumage" (a bird's feathers collectively) as this app is a collection of bird sightings.
+The app was named after the word "plumage" (a bird's feathers collectively) as this app is a collection of bird sightings.

 ## ScreenShots Of App